-The Terminal 4 + 5 Modernization Program reimagines two aging terminals at Los Angeles International Airport (LAX) as a unified, passenger-focused hub that enhances efficiency, connectivity, and the overall travel experience.
+The Terminal 4/5 Modernization Program transforms two aging terminals into a unified, passenger-focused facility that improves efficiency, connectivity, and the overall travel experience.

 Client